Melbourne Town Hall

 What's On

 Led by a professional tour guide, take a walk through one of Melbourne’s most iconic buildings.
 The Portico was once the place where important visitors were presented to the people in the street below, giving everyone a great view.
-Visitors include Her Majesty Queen Elizabeth and Prince Phillip (1954), the Beatles (1964) and ABBA (1977), and Lionel Rose (1968), the first Aboriginal person to win the world bantamweight boxing title.
-Hear stories about the Yarra Room (the original council chamber) and the Melbourne Room, where Her Majesty Queen Elizabeth was entertained during her visit in 1954.
-The Melbourne Town Hall Grand Organ (1929) features in the Auditorium.
+Visitors include Her Majesty Queen Elizabeth and Prince Philip in 1954, The Beatles in 1964 and ABBA in 1977, as well as Gunditjmara boxer Lionel Rose in 1968, who was the first Aboriginal person to win the world bantamweight boxing title.

 Important Details